maprager/aws-tools/README.md

 - get_blackholes.sh - shell script to find network blackholes.

+- doesBucketExist.sh - Script to check to see if an S3 bucket name is available

 - netta_bug  - a silly song based on Israel's Eurovision Song Winner from 2018